-Neurotransmission, neurotransmitter release, other secretion processes
+Neurotransmission, neurotransmitter release, exocytosis

-We study neurotransmission and the machinery that releases neurotransmitters at neuronal synapses in the brain.
-This remarkable machinery achieves the millisecond temporal resolution required for neural circuits to encode information for cognition, sensation and coordinated motor activity.
+We study neurotransmission and the machinery that releases neurotransmitters by exocytosis at neuronal synapses in the brain.
+This remarkable machinery achieves the millisecond temporal resolution required for neural circuits to encode information for cognition, sensation, and coordinated motor activity.
 Its misregulation is associated with neurodegenerative and neurodevelopmental disorders.
 Similar mechanisms govern secretion of other essential bioactive compounds, including hormones such as insulin, cytokines in the immune system and enzymes.